thierno953/thierno953/README.md

 Organized and dynamic, I also have a seriousness and rigor that have always helped me adapt with a lot of versatility.</h3>

-- 👨‍💻 All of my projects are available at [https://barryportfolio.netlify.app/](https://barryportfolio.netlify.app/)

 - 📫 How to reach me **thiernobarry554@gmail.com**

 <h3 align="left">Connect with me:</h3>